 In conclusion, as mental health conditions develop, brain function can change.
-These changes prevent the brain from working as to it's optimal potential, which often leads to brain fog.
-In fact, certain conditions such as depression, anxiety, PTSD, and a few others can affect the brain in ways that lead to brain fog.
+These changes prevent the brain from working as to its optimal potential, which often leads to brain fog.
+In fact, certain conditions such as depression (ask us about Ketamine IV infusions), anxiety, PTSD, and a few others can affect the brain in ways that lead to brain fog.

 At NeuroMend, we offer treatment solutions that can help boost those low energy levels and clear your foggy brain.